Notice of Privacy Practices

-We collect an IP address from visitors to our Site.
-An IP address is a number that is automatically assigned to your computer when you use the Internet.
+We collect IP address information from visitors to our site.
 We may use this information to analyze traffic at our site and to deliver customized, personalized content.
-IP addresses are not linked to personally identifiable information.

 Use of “Cookies”

-If you elect to use our referral service for informing a friend about our Site, we ask you for your friend’s name and email address.
-Hebrew Home of Greater Washington will automatically send the friend a one-time email inviting them to visit the Site.
-Hebrew Home of Greater Washington stores this information for the sole purpose of sending this one-time email.
+If you elect to use our referral service for informing a friend about our site, we will ask for your friend’s name and email address.
+CESLC will automatically send the friend a one-time email inviting them to visit the site.
+CESLC stores this information for the sole purpose of sending this one-time email.

 Other Web Sites

-Our Site contains links to other Web sites that we believe you will find useful.
-Please note that when you click on one of these links, you are entering another Web site for which Hebrew Home of Greater Washington has no responsibility.
+Our site contains links to other web sites that we believe you will find useful.
+Please note that when you click on one of these links, you are entering another web site for which Charles E. Smith Life Communities has no responsibility.
 We encourage you to read the privacy statements on all sites as their policies may be different than ours.

 Other Privacy Issues

 We welcome children to learn more about our programs, and where appropriate, volunteer opportunities.
 We encourage this to be done only with parents’ knowledge and supervision.
 We protect medical and health information of our residents according to HIPAA guidelines.
-Check our HIPAA Privacy Notice, which follows.
+See our HIPAA Notice of Privacy Practices, above.